About the Award

 2018

-Over the last two years, Anita Thapalia has demonstrated the energy and passion to strengthen and serve local geology-related organizations.
+Over the last two years, Anita Thapalia (left) has demonstrated the energy and passion to strengthen and serve local geology-related organizations.
 She has volunteered her time and expertise to the New Grad Society Technical Committee, Junior Achievement as part of the Job Shadow Program, served as a Science Mentor for the Urban Advantage Science Celebration, participated in Encana’s “Encircle” mentoring program, and served as a Session Chair at the AAPG ACE in Salt Lake City (2018).
 Moreover, Anita has made at least two important technical contributions while at Encana in her first year of a multi-year geochemistry assignment.
 She developed and validated a means of using inexpensive and easily obtained XRF elemental data to accurately estimate rock mineralogy and TOC.
 She also initiated the development of a produced oil library for Encana’s Eagle Ford and San Juan asset teams to unravel sourcing and drainage of unconventional reservoir intervals.
 Anita currently serves and Encana’s Data Steward for the Eagle Ford and San Juan oil libraries.

 2017